rozek/localforage-esm/README.md

 This repository therefore **copies the source code of the original** distribution **and bundles it into an ECMAScript module** - nothing else.

-But now you can easily `import localforage from 'localforage'` (or `import localForage from 'localforage'` if you prefer that capitalisation) and work with it as usual:
+But now you can easily `import localforage from 'localforage'` (or `import localForage from 'localforage'` if you prefer that capitalisation) as shown below

+## Usage ##

 ```
 <script type="importmap">